 I am certainly no expert on options trading but I have done really well so far.
+As I start to gain confidence, I might possibly enlist the help of some trading professionals to help get me some big wins.
+I’ve heard roboforex are quite good and I’m definitely considering using their support in the future but for now, I’m still finding my feet.
 I’ve earned $3486 so far this year and have kept no more than $13,000 in my options trading account.
 You can see all of my options trades on my options tab.
-I don’t know if it has been mostly luck but hopefully I will be able to give some advice or tips from what I have learned over the last 1 1/2 years.
+I don’t know if it has been mostly luck but hopefully, I will be able to give some advice or tips from what I have learned over the last 1 1/2 years.

 Before I begin, I previously posted my 2012 year-end options results here.
 This covers some of the basics and also a lot of the tax implications of options.

 An option is “a promise which meets the requirements for a formation of a contract and limits the promisor’s power to envoke an offer.”

 Options typically exist in one of two forms:

 Put Options – A put option gives the holder the right to sell a specific stock at a set price, the “strike price” , on or before a specified date.

 Call Options – A call option gives the holder the right to buy a specific stock at a set price on or before a specific date.

 Additional options terminology you should know before we continue:

 Strike Price – The strike price is a fixed price at which the owner of this option may buy or sell said security.

 Premium – This is the income received by buying or selling an options contract(s).